Asterikss/bufjump.nvim/README.md

 ### on_success

-`on_success` is a callback function that only executes after a successful backward or forward jump, which means that if there are no previous buffers in the jumplist, then `on_success` will not be executed.
+`on_success` is a callback function that only executes after a successful backward or forward jump across different buffers, which means that if there are no previous buffers in the jumplist, then `on_success` will not be executed.

 Suppose that you want to jump to the last cursor position after exiting the buffer instead of the last cursor position in the jumplist stack, you can set the `on_success` function as followed: